tchitchek-lab/SPADEVizR/README.md

 # <a name="model_functions"/> 6.
 Modeling methods
 ## <a name="stat_function_prediction_glm"/> 6.1.
 Prediction of biological outcomes using generalized linear models
 SPADEVizR is able to generate generalized linear models (GLM) to predict biological outcomes associated to each sample based on cluster abundances.
-This method aims to identify of linear combinations of clusters abundances that correlates with a biological outcomes from on a training dataset.
+This method aims to identify of linear combinations of clusters abundances that correlates with a biological outcome from on a training dataset.
 Based on these linear combinations, this function can predict biological outcomes for a test dataset.

 The construction of the generalized linear model can be done using via the `generateGLM()` function.